-Large Project Reviews triggered by new construction of 2,000 square feet or more are conducted by the Harvard Square Advisory Committee (§19.43).
-Given the size of the kiosk (1,350 sq. ft.) this provision is not likely to apply.
+Large Project Reviews are required for new construction of 2,000 square feet or more and are conducted by the Harvard Square Advisory Committee (§19.43).
+Given the size of the kiosk (1,350 sq. ft.), this requirement is not likely to apply.